This post originally appeared at Ensia

 No great answer

-That’s certainly true of tense negotiations, which began in 2013 and this March, among seven Southwest U.S. states to respond to a 19-year Colorado River drought and prevent the federal government from imposing mandatory water restrictions.
-Climate change in the river and its reservoirs being at their driest period .
+That’s certainly true of tense negotiations, which began in 2013 and wrapped up this March, among seven Southwest U.S. states to respond to a 19-year Colorado River drought and prevent the federal government from imposing mandatory water restrictions.
+Climate change is a major factor in the river and its reservoirs being at their driest period in 1,200 years.

-Deals among Wyoming, Colorado, Utah, New Mexico, Nevada, Arizona, and California resulted in states agreeing to take less water from the Colorado River basin.
-But this is of a long-term process to figure out our survival in an era of escalating climate change.
+Deals reached this spring among Wyoming, Colorado, Utah, New Mexico, Nevada, Arizona, and California resulted in states agreeing to take less water from the Colorado River basin.
+But this is just the beginning of a long-term process to figure out our survival in an era of escalating climate change.

 “What would we do if we lived in a more water-constrained environment?”
 James says.

-The technical fixes are easiest to predict: more and policies like to encourage their adoption.
+The technical fixes are easiest to predict: more water-efficient technologies and policies like higher prices on water to encourage their adoption.
 But adapting to climate change also requires hard decisions about the pace and scale of development.
 It could mean refraining from building new communities in the desert altogether.
-At the moment, however, Phoenix .
+At the moment, however, Phoenix is growing rapidly.

 Geoff Dembicki is a climate journalist and author.